Skip to main content

 Law Enforcement and Immigration in Maryland

-Although immigration and enforcement are typically matters dealt with by federal immigration authorities, an increasing number of local and county law enforcement officials are starting to assist with, investigate, or pursue suspected immigration-related offenses.
-Also, under a federal program known as "Secure Communities", all individuals arrested are fingerprinted and run through a database which checks their immigration status.
-However, some states are considering and sometimes passing legislation permitting local governments to "opt out" of such programs.
+Although immigration and enforcement are typically handled by federal immigration authorities, an increasing number of local and county law enforcement officials are starting to help with, investigate, or pursue suspected immigration-related offenses.

 Employment Checks